-People have the right to question the use of natural resources and this is the reason 1500 years ago a Roman legal scholar labelled Public Trust Doctrine.
+People have the right to question the use of natural resources and this is the reason why 1500 years ago a Roman legal scholar called Public Trust Doctrine.
 They stated that resources are either available to everyone or no one.
 This doctrine questioned the ideology of the use of natural resources for private use.
-This doctrine is seen as an ethics and this is the reason many philosophers, legal scholars are debating regarding the rights of the public over the usage of earth’s natural resources.
+This doctrine is seen as an ethics and this is the reason many philosophers, and legal scholars are debating regarding the rights of the public over the usage of earth’s natural resources.

 After the fall of the Roman empire in 1215, the Magna Carta codified Justinian words.
 Thus in England, the King had ownership of the land but he had to take care of the public trust.
 In the United Kingdom, it included two rights 1.
 Just Privatum which means ownership for private parties, 2.
 Just Publicum which means ownership held by the king as a trustee for the public benefit.

-In 1821, the Modern revival of Public trust doctrine took place in the USA in the case of Arnold vs Mundy[iii] and in the landmark case of Illinois Central Railroad v.
-Illinois[iv] where the court came with a principle that the state cannot hand its trust of resources to private ownership when the interest of the public is involved.
+In 1821, the Modern revival of Public trust doctrine took place in the USA in the case of Arnold vs. Mundy[iii] and in the landmark case of Illinois Central Railroad v.
+Illinois[iv] where the court came up with a principle that the state cannot hand its trust of resources to private ownership when the interest of the public is involved.